There is no silver bullet when it comes to measuring demand in the U.K. financial services job market.

 As a reminder – the Job Market Index is intended to be the most accurate read on hiring demand in the UK financial services sector.
 Click on link in comments for more detail about month-on-month changes across the sub sectors, the methodology used and sub sector definitions.

 Banking & Markets: Corporate & Investment Banking, Markets, Securities Services (excl.
 Consumer/retail) -10%

 Investment management: Asset Management, Alternatives +3%

 Wealth & Private Banking +9%

 Fintech: Banking, Lending, Payments, Insurtech, Crowdfunding -24%

 Information Services: Data Providers, Ratings Agencies, Risk Analytics -11%

 Author: Dan Whitehead, Founder/Career Coach City Career Lab & Associate Director Rialto Consultancy Ltd supported by Richard Chiumento, Director, Rialto Consultancy Ltd

 *Lack of perfection is based on the fact that it typically won’t pick up the majority of the Senior Director/ED or MD positions as not many of these get posted in the first place.
 However, it will pick up the majority of positions at other levels, which is 90% of all open roles – thereby proving a good indication of hiring demand for that sub sector more generally.

-There is some inevitable ‘contamination’ of the data where firms are operating across more than one area but we are confident that the choice of firms and the way we have collected the data will minimise the impact of this to less than 5%.
+There is some inevitable ‘contamination’ of the data where firms are operating across more than one area but I am confident that my choice of firms and the way I have collected the data will minimise the impact of this to less than 5%.